-Table 3 also shows the approximation error and the evaluation time (using precomputed nodes and weights) for the degree-n approximations of three different integrals, illustrating the relative costs and realistic requirements for n.
+Table 3 also shows the approximation error and the evaluation time (not counting the computation of the nodes and weights) for the degree-n approximations of three different integrals, illustrating the relative costs and realistic requirements for n.
 As motivation for the third integral, we might think of a segment of a Mellin-Barnes integral.
-The log, Airy and gamma function implementations in Arb are used.
+The log, Airy, and gamma function implementations in Arb are used.

 The last few degree levels (with n roughly larger than the number of decimal digits) used by ARPREC tend to be dispensable for well-behaved integrands.
 A larger n is needed if the path of integration is close to a singularity or if the integrand is highly oscillatory.
 In such cases, bisecting the interval a few times to reduce the necessary n is often a better tradeoff.
-On the other hand, since the time to generate nodes with our code only grows linearly with n beyond $n \approx p$, increasing the degree further is viable, and potentially useful if the integrand is expensive to evaluate.
+On the other hand, since the time to generate nodes with our code only grows linearly with n beyond $n \approx p$ , increasing the degree further is viable, and potentially useful if the integrand is expensive to evaluate.

-In the present work, we abstain from a more detailed discussion of adaptive integration strategies and the computation of error bounds for the integral itself.
-However, we mention that Arb contains an implementation of a version of the Petras algorithm [22] for rigorous integration.
-This code uses both adaptive path subdivision and Gauss-Legendre quadrature with an adaptive choice of n up to $n \approx 0.5p$
+In the present work, we refrain from a more detailed discussion of adaptive integration strategies and the computation of error bounds for the integral itself.
+However, we mention that Arb contains an implementation of a version of the Petras algorithm [28] for rigorous integration.
+This code uses both adaptive path subdivision and Gauss-Legendre quadrature with an adaptive choice of n up to $n \approx 0.5p$ by default, with degree increments $n \approx 2^{k/2}$ and automatic caching of the nodes for fast repeated integrations.
+Node generation takes at most a few seconds for a first integration at 1 000-digit precision and a few milliseconds for 100-digit precision.